SruthinagaK/ThreatHunt-Lurker/Flag_0.md

-## 🧠 Analysis
+## ✅ Conclusion

-The following Kusto query was used to identify suspicious activity:
+Based on the query results,

 ```kusto
 DeviceProcessEvents